 “Because Google not only redefined how it uses nofollow, but also added two new link attributes (sponsored and UGC), I can understand confusion among SEOs about what needs to be done, if anything. “

-The Change Helps Sites Get Link Equity they Deserve
+Nofollow Hint Change May Help Sites Get Link Equity they Deserve

 Link building expert, Julie Joyce the founder of Link Fish Media, brought up an interesting viewpoint.